 Shared hosting services are a generation old now and especially for WordPress sites, cloud hosting is strongly recommended.
 WordPress is one of the most complete content management systems out in the market.
 There are many other content management systems that are focused on specific tasks like Ghost for blogging but WordPress has been under development for a long now and it has adapted itself for almost all kinds of usage now.

 Shared hosting services are slow and less capable than any cloud hosting services available in the market.
 There are mainly three options that come to my mind when I think of cloud hosting for starters, they are Amazon AWS Lightsail, Vultr and DigitalOcean.
-All of them are insanely fast and capable of handling any web projects including WordPress sites.
+All of them are insanely fast and capable of handling any web project including WordPress sites.

 Table of Contents